 What Happens Then?

-When a hurricanes first begins, the rising winds blow in towards the center of the storm.
-However, as it grows, it gets impacted by what is known as the 'Corriolis Effect'.
-This is when a force, in this case the Earth's rotation around its own axis, deflects objects on one side.
-So, while the hurricane is attempting to going straight, the Earth's movement causes it to deflect to the right, forcing it to go counter-clockwise, in the Northern Hemisphere and clockwise in the Southern Hemisphere.
+When a hurricane first begins, the rising winds blow in towards the center of the storm.
+However, as it grows, it gets impacted by what is known as the 'Coriolis Effect.'
+This is when a force, in this case, the Earth's rotation around its own axis, deflects objects on one side.
+So, while the hurricane is attempting to go straight, the Earth's movement causes it to deflect to the right, forcing it to go counter-clockwise, in the Northern Hemisphere and clockwise in the Southern Hemisphere.